 In many ways, the quest to go independent is a lot like that.
 The J-O-B imposes structure.
 Without that structure, we’re on our own.
 And it doesn’t always go well.

 So, this requires some awareness and focus on your own mindset.

 The First Step To Handling It Is Seeing The Problem

-Regardless of all the training and support out there which is available to help you (and this is exactly what Blog Marketing Academy LAB is all about), the truth is that YOU have to be conducting yourself in a manner which is able to actually make forward progress.
+Regardless of all the training and support out there which is available to help you, the truth is that YOU have to be conducting yourself in a manner which is able to actually make forward progress.